kabarton62/cybersec-tools-II/sqli/exercise1.md

 42 rows in set (0.00 sec)
 ```

-> Capture a screenshot of the columns in table mysql.user.
+> :anger: Capture a screenshot of the columns in table mysql.user.

 ### Challenge 5: SELECT statement